raechanel/reading-notes/class-8.md

 ## Bookmarked Readings

 * [RegExr](https://regexr.com/)

-How would you match a phone number from your city using RegEx?
+**How would you match a phone number from your city using RegEx?**

+Unsure

 * [Regex Tutorial](https://medium.com/factory-mind/regex-tutorial-a-simple-cheatsheet-by-examples-649dc1c3f285)
 * [Regex 101](https://regex101.com/)